Fine Arts Academy

 While we wish we could serve every student who wants to attend McCallum, we have to waitlist some students and turn others away each application cycle.

 Our current student population represents 60+ public, private, and home schools.
-We have students here from every Austin ISD middle school, with the exception of only one.
+We have students here from just about every Austin ISD middle school.

-Over the first 20 years of the Fine Arts Academy, percentages of ethnic groups have been trending toward a more representative depiction of the City of Austin and of Austin ISD students as a whole; however, we admit to some lack in our diversity which is due to multiple factors including student/parent interest, geographic location of our school, transportation, etc.
+Over the first 20 years of the Fine Arts Academy, percentages of ethnic groups have been trending toward a more representative depiction of the City of Austin and of Austin ISD students as a whole.

 Yes!
 And keep reading…

-We like for applicants to pick no more than two strands in which to audition, and we usually accept students in a single strand/major.
+We like for applicants to pick no more than two majors in which to audition, and we usually accept students in a single major.
 Our Fine Arts faculty takes student preference, skill, and potential into consideration when determining what major applicants are accepted into.
-By majoring in one strand, students have options to take a wide variety of electives outside their major, versus being “locked in” to electives due to multiple majors.
+By majoring in one discipline, students have options to take a wide variety of electives outside their major, versus being “locked in” to electives due to multiple majors.

 We have a lot of students who participate in more than one area of fine arts.
 We have vocalists who play an instrument, actors who are accomplished visual artists, etc. The counselors will help you fit in as many arts courses as you want into your schedule each year, keeping in mind state-established graduation requirements.